15 of the Best Native Wildflowers for the US and Canada

 This species grows to be three to four feet tall and 18 to 24 inches wide.

-It thrives in full sun to part shade, likes dry to medium soil moisture, and is somewhat drought tolerant.
+It thrives in full sun to part shade, likes dry to medium-moist soil, and is somewhat drought tolerant.
 It’s adaptable to many soil types but requires good drainage.

-As its common name “bee balm” suggests, this species attracts bees, but also butterflies, and is a larval host for the raspberry pyrausta butterfly (Pyrausta signatalis).
+This species attracts bees and butterflies, and is a larval host for the raspberry pyrausta butterfly (Pyrausta signatalis).

 Hummingbirds are also frequent visitors, feeding from its tube-shaped individual flowers.